Sic semper tyrannis

-Sic semper tyrannis is a Latin phrase meaning "thus always to tyrants".
+Sic semper tyrannis is a Latin phrase meaning 'thus always to tyrants'.
 In contemporary parlance, it means tyrannical leaders will inevitably be overthrown.
 The phrase also suggests that bad but justified outcomes should, or eventually will, befall tyrants.
+It is the state motto of the U.S. commonwealth of Virginia.

 History

-Before 509 BC, Rome was ruled by kings.
-The last was Lucius Tarquinius Superbus.
+Before 509 BC, Rome was ruled by kings, with the last being Lucius Tarquinius Superbus.
 The king's son, Sextus Tarquinius, raped a noblewoman, Lucretia, who revealed the offense to various Roman noblemen and then died by suicide.
 The noblemen obtained the support of the aristocracy and the people to expel the king and his family and to institute the Roman Republic.
 The leader of the noblemen was Lucius Junius Brutus, who became one of the first consuls of the Republic.
-It has been suggested that the phrase was used at this event, but the suggestion is not based on any literature of the time.
+It has been suggested that the phrase was used at this event, but the suggestion is not based on any Latin surviving literature of the time.

-A descendant of Brutus was Senator Marcus Junius Brutus, who took part in the assassination of Julius Caesar on 15 March 44 BC.
-While he is sometimes credited with originating the phrase, Plutarch suggests he either did not have a chance to say anything, or if he did, no one heard it:

-Mike Fontaine, professor of Classics at Cornell University, proposes that the expression is probably a Latin translation by the US founder George Wythe of what Tiberius Gracchus’ grandfather, the general and statesman Scipio Aemilianus, said when he heard of the assassination of his grandson.
-According to Plutarch (21.4), he reacted by quoting Homer’s Odyssey (1.47): ὡς ἀπόλοιτο καὶ ἄλλος, ὅτις τοιαῦτά γε ῥέζοι.
+Senator Marcus Junius Brutus, a descendant of Lucius Junius Brutus and who also took part in the assassination of Julius Caesar on 15 March 44 BC, is sometimes credited with originating the phrase.
+Plutarch suggests he either did not have a chance to say anything, or if he did, no one heard it:Caesar thus done to death, the senators, although Brutus came forward as if to say something about what had been done, would not wait to hear him, but burst out of doors and fled, thus filling the people with confusion and helpless fear.Mike Fontaine, professor of Classics at Cornell University, proposes that the expression is likely a Latin translation by the U.S. founding father George Wythe of what Tiberius Gracchus' brother-in-law, the general and statesman Scipio Aemilianus, said when he heard of the assassination of Gracchus.
+This is also reported by Plutarch in his Life of Gracchus (21.4), where he reacted by quoting Homer's Odyssey (1.47): ὡς ἀπόλοιτο καὶ ἄλλος, ὅτις τοιαῦτά γε ῥέζοι.
+Gracchus was assassinated due to the land reforms he had made a major priority, to which Aemilianus was opposed.

 The phrase has been invoked as an epithet about one allegedly abusing power, or as a rallying cry against abuse of power.